 - Chopped cilantro , for garnish (optional)

-Soak 5 wooden skewers in water for 30 minutes.
-Pierce a skewer halfway into the bottom of each corn cob.
+- Pierce a skewer halfway into the bottom of each corn cob.
+(If using wooden skewers, soak skewers in water for 30 minutes, first.)

-Meanwhile, combine the spread ingredients in a small bowl, and the topping ingredients in another small bowl; set aside.
+- Meanwhile, combine the spread ingredients in a small bowl, and the topping ingredients in a separate small bowl; set aside.

 - Carefully remove the corn cob from the grill and transfer to a large platter.
 Smear the spread all over each corn cob, then sprinkle evenly with the topping.
 Serve immediately.